roopikasrinivas/roopikasrinivas/README.md

 <br>
 :books:  Currently pursuing M.Tech in Software Engineering from BITS Pilani.
 Hold a Bachelor's in Computer Science and Engineering.
 <br>
 :black_heart:  I spend most of my holidays in the mountains.
-Himalayas is home!
+Himalayas is home.
 <br>
-:feet:  Currently inactive on social media, but I go by the username roopikasrinivas

 <!-- ![Roopika's Github Stats](https://github-readme-stats.vercel.app/api?username=roopikasrinivas)-->
 ### Connect with me: